Bubble Guppies

-Format

-Season 1-4 Format
+Format and overview

-All episodes follow a similar format.
+Seasons 1–4 format

 The episode starts with the show logo in a room and it is filling with water.
 Then the Little Fish breaks the fourth wall by saying the title of the show to the audience.
 The series starts with an introduction by Molly, saying 'Hi, it's me, Molly, and it's time for—' only to be stopped by Gil performing an act related to the episode's subject.
 One or both of the two then state 'It's time for Bubble Guppies!', and the theme song plays.
 After the theme song, the Little Fish say the episode's name.

 An event may occur when one or more characters is on the way to school.
 For example, Avi breaks his tail in "Call a Clambulance!" when Oona is on the way to school.
 A guppy tells Mr. Grouper about the earlier experience.
 He suggests, "Let's think about it", and the characters discuss the theme.
-A song follows, focusing on the episode's main theme.
+A pop song follows, focusing on the episode's main theme.
 Usually, Molly or Gil sing this song, but there are episodes where Deema or Mr. Grouper sing it instead.

 One of the guppies may go to a shop that mostly focuses on the theme (example: a doctor's office in "Call a Clambulance!").
 The owner of the shop (usually played by Deema) will ask questions about what they need.
 Jokes and silly responses will eventually lead to the correct necessity.
 Mr. Grouper often ends this segment by asking, "Excuse me, what time is it?" in a call and response pattern, with the guppies responding, "It's time for lunch!" three times.

 At lunch, three of the characters make a food pun about the subject of the episode; usually done by Nonny.
 After lunch, another Gil and Molly sketch is shown.

 After the sketch, some classroom activity is shown further reinforcing that episode's topic, or Mr. Grouper talks more about the theme.
 This is usually ended when Mr. Grouper says, "Line up everybody, it's time to go outside!" followed by the "outside song".
 Outside the classroom, the guppies act out a story about the theme, interfused with Adobe Flash-animated graphics.
-Once back inside, a second song is typically performed.
-Afterward, Gil and Molly do another sketch.
+Once back inside, a dance song is typically performed.
+In Season 1, the dance song occurred before the story segment, and both were preceded by a second "Let's think about it" segment.
+After all that, Gil and Molly do another sketch.

-The guppies may go on a field trip that focuses on the theme.
+The guppies may either go on a field trip (upon which, since Season 2, they literally yell out "FIELD TRIP!") or do a special activity that focuses on the theme.

-They yell out, "FIELD TRIP!"
 This may focus on a problem shown earlier and involves the key characters.
 The episode concludes with a final sketch by Gil and Molly, followed by a shorter version of the theme song.
 The credits then roll which include a song played earlier in that episode.